vosaka-php/vosaka/docs/classes/venndev/vosaka/net/tcp/TCPReadHalf.md

 **Return Value:**

-Line read from the stream, or null if closed
+Line read from the stream (excluding newline)